voceconnect/wp-contextual-help/README.md

 		return;

 	// Only display on the pages - post.php and post-new.php, but only on the `post` post_type
+	// This would automatically look for a file called post-management.html within get_template_directory() . '/includes/help-docs/';
 	WP_Contextual_Help::register_tab( 'post-management', 'Post Management', array(
 		'page' => array( 'post.php', 'post-new.php' ),
 		'post_type' => 'post',